 Believing in us also means giving us the support we need.
 All of us have things we need help with.
-Allies believe we can live good lives with the right help, and they help us get the support we need to live good lives.
+Non-autistic people who want to help autistic people.
+All sorts of people can be allies. believe we can live good lives with the right help, and they help us get the support we need to live good lives.

 Believing us means taking us seriously when we ask for help.
 Sometimes, it might not look like we need help, but we still do.
 For example:

 Chauncey is autistic.
 He is in middle school.
 He falls on some stairs and hurts his leg.
 He goes to the school nurse and says “My leg hurts.”
 Chauncey isn’t frowning or crying, so the nurse says to Chauncey, “You don’t look like you’re in pain.”
 The nurse doesn’t help Chauncey, but later, his parents figure out that Chauncey broke his leg.
 The nurse should have believed Chauncey